 Figure 1.
 Example of caption.
-It is set in Roman so that mathematics (always set in Roman: $B \sin A = A \sin B$) may be included without an ugly clash.
+It is set in Roman so that mathematics (always set in Roman: $B \sin A = A \sin B$ ) may be included without an ugly clash.

-"et" is a complete word.)
+When citing a multi-author paper, you may save space by using "et alia", shortened to "et al." (not "et. al." as "et" is a complete word.)
 However, use it only when there are three or more authors.
 Thus, the following is correct: "Frobnication has been trendy lately.
 It was introduced by Alpher [3], and subsequently developed by Alpher and Fotheringham-Smythe [1], and Alpher et al. [2]."